Electric vehicles are here to stay

 Electric vehicles (EVs) have been around for a while and are here to stay as more and more focus is placed on the UK government's target of achieving net-zero carbon emissions by 2050.

 Electric vehicles enjoyed bumper sales in the UK in 2019, overtaking plug-in hybrids for the first time.
-Sales of EVs are still looking healthy, despite overall car sales during the Coronavirus lockdown falling to their lowest level since 1971.
+Sales of EVs remained healthy throughout 2020, with a year-on-year increase in registrations of new electric and hybrid vehicles of 67% – and that’s despite overall car sales during the spring Coronavirus lockdown falling to their lowest level since 1971.

-Even during the Coronavirus lockdown, people were apparently researching their options for electric vehicles, with Google Trends showing searches for ‘electric cars 2020', ‘best electric cars' and ‘electric cars' seeing huge increases during May 2020.
+Even during the early Coronavirus lockdown of 2020, people were apparently researching their options for electric vehicles, with Google Trends showing searches for ‘electric cars 2020', ‘best electric cars' and ‘electric cars' seeing huge increases during May 2020.

 Let's take a closer look at some of the electric transport currently available and how it's being electrified for the future.